Should You Keep Your Money in Your PayPal or Bank Account?

 The most common way to use PayPal funds is by purchasing something through a merchant that accepts it.
 Usually, you're buying from an online website, such as eBay.

-The biggest caveat is that you don't have access to a debit card or checks.
+The biggest caveat is that you don't have access to checks.

 Therefore, in short, keeping your funds in your account is not as wise because access isn't convenience.
-You're limited to spending your balance only at places that accept PayPal.
+You're limited to spending your balance only at places that accept PayPal, unless you have the PayPal Cash Debit Card.

-The standard PayPal account doesn't offer a debit card, but the business PayPal account does come with a PayPal Business Debit MasterCard.
+The business PayPal account does come with a PayPal Business Debit MasterCard also.

 To qualify for a business account, you must have received at least $500 within the last 12 months.